MirroredFate/Project-Idle/README.md

  - moved coins per second to the coins tooltip and replaced it in the bar with crit chance
  - more accuracte numbers!
 No more rounding
  - You crit more often now! you now get a guaranteed crit if you clicked enough without critting once.
- - Add Gold Coins!
+ - Added Gold Coins!
 Every crit gets you 1 Gold Coin.
 (Will be used in future updates)

 Version 0.0.10a
  - added special crit Text, so you can finally see when you actually did a crit!